4766 Lincoln Ave, Oakland, CA 94602

 Rebecca Ellefsen, Bay Area Historian and Genealogist

 It is incredible the impact that one group of passengers on a ship had on the Bay Area.
 It is still felt 175 years later.
-The Brooklyn Saints were members of the Church of Jesus Christ of Latter-Day Saints.
+The Brooklyn Saints were members of The Church of Jesus Christ of Latter-Day Saints.
 Their sacrifice continues to bless us to this today.

 Called by the Prophet Brigham Young, the saints came by ship from New York City, around Cape Horn to Yerba Buena.
 They were prepared to create a new settlement and gather with the saints traveling across the west.
 July 31st, 1846 marks the day the Ship Brooklyn arrived in what has become San Francisco.